5 questions answered about the unresponsive plane that flew over D.C.

 If a plane rapidly loses air pressure at around 35,000 feet, anyone inside would have mere seconds to put on an oxygen mask before losing what is known as "useful consciousness."
 The change would be more gradual if the craft lost pressure over a longer period.

-"Everything I've read about it since then supports that," McCormick says, adding that he believes the aircraft lost pressure on its northbound journey from Elizabethton, Tenn., where the flight originated, to Long Island MacArthur Airport in New York.
+"Everything I've read about it since then supports that," McCormick says, adding that he believes the aircraft lost pressure on its northbound journey from Elizabethton, Tenn., to Long Island MacArthur Airport in New York.

 "We have had corporate aircraft that have lost pressurization and everybody on board loses consciousness.
 And the aircraft then starts to fly on its own until it exhausts the fuel, then it crashes."